-The results of the study are interesting because dollar-cost averaging has been a widely promoted way to enter the market.
+The study’s results are interesting because many promote dollar-cost averaging as the way to enter the market.
 Yet CNN published a piece on the downside of DCA, as did Market Watch and my friends over at MSN.

 The result was a 2.3% improvement using lump sum over dollar-cost averaging.

 It’s important to note here that investing in a 401(k) each paycheck is a great option.
 While it looks a lot like dollar cost averaging, it’s really not.

 The difference is that you are investing what you can each pay period.
 It’s not as if you are intentionally holding onto more money, waiting to invest it next month.

 The Vanguard report made this clear: